 Serious listening is akin to Adorno’s good listening, but, whereas for him the ‘good’ listener is taking the musical work seriously, for me the ‘serious’ listener is taking the work of listening seriously, which, from a promoter’s perspective, means removing distractions to the listening process.
 15

 For Frith, to engage in serious listening, one must take the listening seriously within a specific type of sensory environment, one that is void of certain kinds of distractions.
 Thus, there is a move away from the object of the work, or even the music, and toward the act of listening, with a focus on limiting sensory input as a way to promote that act.
 Frith is vague when it comes to what the act of serious listening entails beyond limiting other sensory inputs.
-Although, he suggests near the end of his chapter, that listening seriously might entail ‘thoughtlessness,’ which, perhaps means that listeners are to focus on the sensations of the sounds as they are heard in each moment, without additional thoughts or ruminations that an individual might normally have.
+Although, he suggests near the end of his chapter that listening seriously might entail ‘thoughtlessness.’
+Perhaps this means that listeners are to focus on the sensations of the sounds as they are heard in each moment, without additional thoughts or ruminations that an individual might normally have.
 If this is what Frith has in mind, it further demonstrates the sensory turn.

 In participatory listening and secondary listening, Frith places emphasis on additional sensory modalities that can be involved while listening to music, instead of on filtering input from other sensory modalities out.
 One example of participatory listening is musicians who, naturally, listen while they play.
 Frith emphasises ensembles here, such as orchestras, jazz trios, rock bands, and so on.
 For such musicians, visual cues and communications are important, in addition to the auditory cues.
 But, it seems that Frith would include solo performers here as well, as they also listen while playing, which includes the tactile sense or, at the very least, motion.
 Another example of participatory listening that Frith mentions is when audiences participate with the performers by clapping along, singing, or even dancing.
 For Frith participatory listening includes even those participations that do not result in sound.
 For example, he discusses forms of participatory listening that have emerged as a result of social media, where listeners physically absent from live performance provide running commentary about the performance as they watch/listen to a live stream.
 Increasingly, those present at such events contribute to this kind of commentary.

 For Frith, secondary listening occurs when the music is subordinate to other sensory inputs.
-In order to define secondary listening, Frith spends most of the time discussing art forms where sight and sound are integrated by the author/creator/artist, for example, circuses and vaudeville performances or, more contemporarily, shows performed by Beyonce, Pink Floyd, or Madonna.
+In order to define secondary listening, Frith spends most of the time discussing art forms where sight and sound are integrated by the author/creator/artist, for example, circuses and vaudeville performances or, more contemporarily, shows performed by Beyoncé Pink Floyd, or Madonna.
 Here, Frith seems to revert back to a focus on the nature of the object (Husserl’s phenomenology) as opposed to the overall sensory environment experienced by the listener.
 At the same time, I think Frith’s point is that listeners can listen in the secondary way no matter the artist’s intention.
 For example, one could take in a symphony in a way that prioritises the visual over the auditory; indeed this would be the case for someone who has hearing loss.
 Even so, it’s not clear that in the shows that Frith describes (Pink Floyd, Madonna, and so on) the sounds are subordinate to the visuals.
 One could argue that they are fully integrated and dependent on one another – of equal importance.
 In this case, I’m not sure it makes sense to call what many audience members do at these types of events secondary listening.
 Further, these kinds of shows typically encourage audience participation in the ways he describes in his section on participatory listening, which makes the distinction Frith is making here even more blurry.

 The terminologies that Frith uses to describe each of his listening types certainly raise some questions.
 The term ‘serious’ has a connotation of value as opposed to ‘participatory’ or, perhaps more obviously, ‘secondary’.
 It seems that Adorno’s hierarchical listener typology (expert, good, fallen) continues to influence the choice of terminology for Frith’s first type of music listening.
 After all, isn’t it possible to engage in participatory listening ‘seriously’ or even secondary listening ‘seriously’?
 Why should the filtering out of the other sensory modalities, or not, have an impact on seriousness?
 Are those attending an opera less serious about music listening than those attending a symphony?

 I think Frith might respond to this concern by reminding the reader that his typologies are developed in and through the distinctions that are made by those who attend and promote live music performances, and the ‘disputes’ that he has witnessed among those constituents.
 Put another way, he is reporting on the social phenomena/debates that arise around listening to music in live contexts.
 I think it’s also important to note that these debates might be far more important for (there is far more at stake for) those on the conservative side of these debates and, thus, that the debates are framed from that conservative perspective.
 This is a perspective that arises from the aesthetic paradigm, a paradigm that has been used in and outside the academy to distinguish and elevate some people and some musics over others.
 There is power in the aesthetic paradigm; this is also a sociological phenomenon.
-Finally, Frith indicates that shows/spectacles (like a Pink Floyd or Beyonce performance where sight and sound are integrated) do not take away from ‘real musical experience’; however, as a whole, the typology communicates otherwise.
+Finally, Frith indicates that shows/spectacles (like a Pink Floyd or Beyoncé performance where sight and sound are integrated) do not take away from ‘real musical experience’; however, as a whole, the typology communicates otherwise.